SERG-Delft/JCOMIX/README.md

         // Last, we check all the properties for conflicting values. processor.findConflictsInPropertyValues();

-        // Here we start up the real program. program.start();
+        // Here we start the program.
+        program.start();
     }